sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - OpenID Providers MAY issue refresh tokens to Clients; when used, refresh tokens MUST be one-time-use.
 - OpenID Providers MUST apply the necessary "Cross-Origin Resource Sharing ([[CORS]])" headers to allow browsers to protect requests to its endpoints and SHOULD NOT use wildcard origins.
-- Browser-based applications MUST use "Proof Key for Code Exchange ([[RFC7636]])" to protect calls to the token endpoint.
+- Browser-based applications MUST use "Proof Key for Code Exchange ([[RFC7636]])" to protect calls to the Token Endpoint.
 - Browser-based applications SHOULD restrict its JavaScript execution to a set of statically hosted scripts via a "Content Security Policy ([[CSP]])".
 - Browser-based applications SHOULD use "Subresource Integrity ([[SRI]])" to verify that external dependencies they include (e.g. via a Content Delivery Network) are not unexpectedly manipulated.